andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 ```
 {{< n >}}

-But these are semantically different types of data, so it would be easier to change if they didn't rely on the same method in the future.
+But since these are semantically different types of data, it could be easier to change individual methods in the future by not using a generic method.
+Nonetheless, this is probably a good target for refactoring.

-As a side note, converting numerical data to `int` (for example) acts as a sort of soft check to ensure int-like data doesn't contain any decimals, as `int()` will throw an error if it encounters a `float`-like number.
-This is probably ok if we expect this to be very rare case, at which point we can catch the errors in the script and decide what to do.
+As a side note, converting numerical data to `int` (for example) acts as a sort of soft check to ensure int-like data doesn't contain any decimals, as `int()` will throw an error if it encounters a decimal-containing `str`.
+This is probably ok if we expect this to be a very rare case (or perhaps indicating a silent change in the BGG API), at which point we can catch the errors in the script and decide what to do.

 We can also do some data cleaning in these extraction methods, where for example, we round ratings averages to three decimals: